-CAT 2015 is being conducted on 29th November and focused aspirants like you are preparing for exam.
+CAT 2021 will be conducting in November and focused aspirants like you are preparing for exam.
 But you need to maintain enthusiasm to achieve mission CAT.

 Your portal MBA Rendezvous has initiated series of articles on CAT preparation.